loadero/loadero-python/README.md

 )
 ```

+Log paths are available through the `log_paths` attribute of the `ResultParams` object, which is a dictionary of URL objects, pointing to the different log types.

-`result.params.log_paths.selenium` is an URL object that points to an Selenium
-log.
-It first needs to be downloaded by calling an `.download()` method on the
-URL.
-The method returns the file name and the file it self will be created in
-the current working directory.
+`result.read().params.log_paths.{LOG_TYPE}` is a URL object that points to the corresponding log.
+Supported log types are `selenium`, `webrtc`, `browser`, and `rru`.
+The log itself must be downloaded by calling the `download()` method on the URL.
+The method returns the file name and the file itself will be created in the current working directory.

-Log paths are available through the `log_paths` attribute of the `ResultParams`,
-which is a dictionary of URL objects.
-Artifacts are available through the
-`artifacts` attribute of the `ResultParams` in the same manner.
+Artifacts can be accessed in a similar manner through the `artifacts` attribute of the `ResultParams` object, however, artifacts are not treated as being unique per type like logs are.
+You can use `result.read().params.artifacts.{ARTIFACT_TYPE}.paths[{INDEX_OF_ARTIFACT}].download()` to download an artifact into your working directory.
+An example of downloading all screenshots of one result:

 ##### Extracting Failed Asserts